Feng Yuxiang: Conversion to Christianity

 He was reputed to have liked baptizing his troops with water from a fire hose.
 However, no such incident is mentioned in Sheriden's detailed biography, or in Broomhall's account.
 Both Broomhall and Sheriden say that baptism was taken very seriously and that not all of Feng's troops were baptized.
 Journalist John Gunther, in his 1939 book Inside Asia, specifically denied that such mass baptisms took place.

-As a devoted Christian convert, Feng was actively promoting Christianity in China but showed no tolerance for other religions.
-After his troops entered Henan Province in 1927, he launched a campaign to exterminate Buddhism by expelling more than 300,000 monastic members and confiscating hundreds of Buddhist monasteries for military and other usage.

 Rise

-In the early 1920s Feng rose to prominence in the Zhili clique of warlords, named so because their base of power was centred around Zhili Province.
+In the early 1920s, Feng rose to prominence in the Zhili clique of warlords, named so because their base of power was centred around Zhili Province.
 This Zhili clique defeated the Fengtian clique, headed by Zhang Zuolin, father of Zhang Xueliang, in the First Zhili–Fengtian War in 1922.
 It was at this time that Feng also began to move closer to the Soviet Union.

 Within the Zhili clique Feng was demoted by Wu Peifu and sent to guard the southern suburbs of Beijing.
 In 1923 Feng was inspired by Sun Yat-sen and secretly plotted with Hu Jingyi and Xue Yue to overthrow Wu Peifu and Cao Kun, who controlled the Beiyang government.
 When the Second Zhili–Fengtian War began in 1924, Feng was in charge of defending Rehe against the Fengtian clique.
 However, he switched sides and seized the capital in the Beijing Coup on 23 October 1924.
 This turnabout prompted Shandong warlord Zhang Zongchang to join the Fengtian and led to a decisive defeat of the Zhili forces.
 Hence, Feng's coup brought far-reaching political changes in China.
 Feng imprisoned Zhili-leader and president Cao Kun, installed the more liberal Huang Fu, evicted the last Emperor Puyi from the Forbidden City and invited Sun Yat-sen to Beijing to resurrect the Republican government and reunify the country.
 Despite being severely ill already, Sun came to Beijing and died there in April 1925.

 Feng renamed his army the Guominjun or the National People's Army.
 To counter pressure from the Zhili and Fengtian factions, he invited Duan Qirui to take on the presidency.
 Nevertheless, Feng was defeated by a Zhili–Fengtian alliance in the Anti-Fengtian War in January 1926.
 He lost control of Beijing and retreated to Zhangjiakou, where his army became known as the Northwest Army.